Beginner Guides

 Water: The Forgotten Variable

 Espresso is 90% water, yet most home baristas ignore water quality.
 Ideal brewing water contains 75-150 ppm total dissolved solids with balanced mineral content.
-If your tap water tastes good, it's probably fine for espresso.
-If not, consider filtered water or remineralization systems like Third Wave Water.
+If your tap water tastes good, it’s probably fine for espresso.
+If not, consider Third Wave Water espresso mineral packs—you mix one pack into a gallon of distilled water and get scientifically optimized brewing water for ~$1/gallon.
+It’s the single biggest taste upgrade you can make for under $20.

 Dialing In: The Art and Science